 Why do people produce voluntary nystagmus ?

-Supplemental material on the site DVD: Another video of voluntary nystagmus.
+Supplemental material : Another video of voluntary nystagmus.
 (Courtesy of Dr. Dario Yacovino).

 Note how the pupil constricts during the rapid horizontal shimmering.

 The main approach to treatment of voluntary nystagmus is plus lenses to reduce the need for accomodation.
 (Neppert and Rambold, 2006).

 - Neppert, B. and H. Rambold (2006).
 "Familial voluntary nystagmus."
 Strabismus 14(2): 115-119.

 - Razumovskii, M. I., et al. (1989). "[A case of voluntary nystagmus during medical evaluation of work capacity]."
 Vestn Oftalmol 105(4): 76-77.

 - Sato, M., et al. (1999).
 "Voluntary nystagmus associated with accommodation spasms."
 Jpn J Ophthalmol 43(1): 1-4.